Egyptian Pumpkin-Milk Pudding is a dish that hails from Egypt and exists in different variations.

 This year, I allowed myself to digress from the strict dessert tradition and swapped in Egyptian Pumpkin-Milk pudding dessert for American pumpkin pie.

-Typically, this Egyptian Pumpkin dish is made with a layer of pumpkin chunks, cooked down until soft in little water, and granulated sugar until the pumpkin chunks soften.
+Typically, this Egyptian pumpkin dish is made with a layer of pumpkin chunks, cooked down until soft in a little water and granulated sugar until the pumpkin chunks soften.

-Although I relied for the most part on Hanna’a dish instructions, I played a bit with the flavors to suit our americanized palates that naturally savor pumpkin when enlivened with fall spices.
+Although I relied for the most part on Hanna’s dish instructions, I played with the flavors a bit to suit our Americanized palates that naturally savor pumpkin when enlivened with fall spices.

-Instead of water alone, I cooked the pumpkin chunks in a mix of water mixed with a splash of orange juice.
+Instead of water alone, I cooked the pumpkin chunks in water mixed with a splash of orange juice.
 To spike the flavors, I added the zest of one orange and spoonful of redolent, warm pumpkin spice.

 Given my pledge to healthy cooking, I used only a 1/4 cup of brown sugar to barely sweeten the pumpkin instead of 1/2 cup of white sugar.

 While the pumpkin was softening on a low heat, I scalded the milk and infused it with a stick of cinnamon and two whole allspice berries.
-For twenty minutes, I let the spices impart their flavors.
+I let the spices impart their flavors for twenty minutes.

-When the milk was sublty infused and ready, I start to sweeten it with sugar and thicken it by adding corn flour diluted in 1/4 cup of milk.
+When the milk was subtly infused and ready, I started to sweeten it with sugar and thicken it by adding corn flour diluted in 1/4 cup of milk.

-When both the milk pudding and pumpkin came at room temperate, I assembled the dish.
+When both the milk pudding and pumpkin came to room temperate, I assembled the dish.

 This dish is a make ahead one, so you can cook the two layers, keep them in the fridge and then assemble them when you are ready to bake the dish.

-First, I added the pumpkin layer, sprinkled it with nuts, added the milk pudding.
-For a million dollar tan, I added to the surface of the milk pudding an egg wash mixed with a drizzle of vanilla and a spoonful of granulated sugar.
+First, I added the pumpkin layer, sprinkled it with nuts, and added the milk pudding.
+For a million dollar tan, I added an egg wash mixed with a drizzle of vanilla and a spoonful of granulated sugar to the surface of the milk pudding.

-Today, I have the audacity of sharing my rendition of this iconic dish, because it was strongly approved by my picky family and five foodie guests that honored my holiday table this year.
+Today, I have the pleasure of sharing my rendition of this iconic dish, because it was strongly approved by my picky family and five foodie guests that honored my holiday table this year.

-Can’t thank Hanna’a enough for sharing her recipe.
+Can’t thank Hanna enough for sharing her recipe.